 Lesson 7: Fossils in Ice and Tar

 Lesson 10: Artifacts

 Lesson 11: Around the World in Ancient Days

 The full-color Course Book guides the parent through each lesson in the Paleontology science course.
-Hands-on activities, vocabulary words, access to captivating videos, vocabulary words, mini books, beautiful illustrations and images, along with engaging information is found throughout the course.
+Hands-on activities, vocabulary words, access to captivating videos, mini books, beautiful illustrations and images, along with engaging information is found throughout the course.
 Once you gather any simple lesson supplies, the lessons are open and go.
 Just turn to a lesson and start reading and learning together!
 This course is taught family-style and only one Course Book is needed per family.